 Jeff Francoeur Contract Information:

-Signed a minor league contract with the Padres in March of 2014.
+Signed a minor league contract with the Braves in February of 2016.

 To instantly reveal our fantasy analysis of every player – including Jeff Francoeur – simply subscribe now.

 Jeff Francoeur: MLB Games Played By Position

 Jeff Francoeur Split Stats (View Full Split Stats)

 |Year||Age||Lg||Tm||PA||AB||Walk Rate||Strikeout Rate||BB/K Ratio||Contact Rate||BABIP||Isolated Power|

 Jeff Francoeur Defensive Stats

 |Year||Pos||Inn||PMFinal (?)||EXP Tot (?)||PM (?)||AirPM (?)||EPM (?)||InnHome (?)||PMH (?)||InnLHP (?)||PMLHP (?)||LEFT (?)||MID (?)||RGHT (?)|